ibexa/documentation-developer/docs/guide/limitations.md

 #### LanguageLimitation

-!!! note

-    LanguageLimitation is deprecated.

-A Limitation to specify if the User has access to Content in a specific language.
+A Limitation to specify if the User has access to work on the specified translation.

+A user with this Limitation is allowed to:
+- create new content with the given translation(s) only
+- edit content by adding a new translation or modifying an existing translation
+- publish content only when it results in adding or modifying an allowed translation

 |                 |                                                                         |
 |-----------------|-------------------------------------------------------------------------|